Where Is Martin Luther King Jr. Buried? Honoring Legacies and Modern Cremation Choices

 Introduction

-Martin Luther King Jr. – The King Center, Atlant
+Martin Luther King Jr. – The King Center, Atlanta, GA

-Martin Luther King Jr. is buried beside Ebenezer Baptist Church at The King Center in Atlanta, Georgia, alongside Coretta Scott King.
-His memorial at the National Historical Park is a symbol of peace and nonviolence, drawing millions of visitors annually.
+Martin Luther King Jr. is buried beside Ebenezer Baptist Church at The King Center in Atlanta, Georgia, alongside his wife, Coretta Scott King.
+His memorial at the National Historical Park symbolizes peace and nonviolence, drawing millions of visitors annually.

 “We are not makers of history.
 We are made by history.”